-Exploring the Elisabeth Sanatorium in StahnsdorfAn abandoned tuberculosis hospital between highways in the outskirts of Berlin
+The Elisabeth Sanatorium in StahnsdorfAn abandoned tuberculosis hospital between highways in the outskirts of Berlin

-When the nazis rose to power in 1933, everything changed for the sanatorium since Walter Freimuth and his wife were jewish.
-They fled Nazi Germany and the sanatorium kept on treating people.
+When the nazis rose to power in 1933, everything changed for the sanatorium since Walter Freimuth and his wife were Jewish.
+They fled Nazi Germany, and the sanatorium kept on treating people.

-You always have this weird feeling that there is someone behind you when you are walking the long hallways of the Elisabeth Sanatorium.
-The doors don’t lock anymore and they move in a way that could scare some people.
+You always have this weird feeling that someone is behind you when you walk the Elisabeth Sanatorium’s long hallways.
+The doors don’t lock anymore, and they move in a way that could scare some people.

 If you want to visit the Elisabeth Sanatorium in Stahnsdorf, the hardest part of the journey is getting there.
-This abandoned building lies between Potsdam and Berlin in an area that most people never go to.
+This abandoned building lies between Potsdam and Berlin, an area that most people never go to.

-All the doors and windows seemed to be open but we saw some people from the dog training center snooping around.
-Be careful with them and you will be fine.
+All the doors and windows seemed to be open, but we saw some people from the dog training center snooping around.
+Be careful with them, and you will be fine.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.

 We usually post all the lovely images we see and do there, together with curating the best links of all World Wide Web.
 No joke!